vEnhance/1802/bonus1.typ

 Anyway, more seriously, my hope you can use these problems to help prepare for Midterm 1, even if you don't manage to solve them yourself.
-I'd say: think about each for 15-30 minutes, then read the solution (following pages) or come to office hours and I'll walk you through them.
+My suggestion is: think about each for 15-30 minutes, then read the solution (following pages) or come to office hours and I'll walk you through them.
 I hope this helps you digest the course content since I tried my best to craft problems that require deeper understanding